 In 2019, we finally saw some signs of life that the big brands were getting it and started delivering PBT keycaps and even hotswap.
 Here’s to 2020 bringing even more PBT, good stabs and hotswap switches.
+As of right now, the best gaming keyboard is the Ducky One 2 line.

 How we tested

 First off, we played a bunch of games for a pretty large chunk of hours with each keyboard we considered with specific focus on MOBAs, RTS and FPS.
-We wanted to see if the keyboards we tested would let uis keep our APMs up in Starcraft, give us quick confidence in Invoker combos in Dota 2 and let us AD strafe well in Apex Legends, all of our picks past this initial play test.
+We wanted to see if the keyboards we tested would let us keep our APMs up in Starcraft, give us quick confidence in Invoker combos in Dota 2 and let us AD strafe well in Apex Legends, all of our picks past this initial play test.

 On top of performance we’re looking for ergonomics while playing, key feel and durability if we happened to hammer on the keys a little more than usual.